matpalm/common-crawl/meta_data_example/README.md

      -mapper 'python links_extractor.py' \
      -file links_extractor.py

-changing the input to `-input s3://aws-publicdatasets/common-crawl/parse-output/segment/1341690147253/metadata-*` would do the entire 170gb of the first segment (if you've got a bit enough cluster)
+changing the input to `-input s3://aws-publicdatasets/common-crawl/parse-output/segment/1341690147253/metadata-*` would do the entire 170gb of the first segment (if you've got a big enough cluster)

 we've then got some link data to play with...